Devotions

 Jesus, the Great Power

 The day finally came.
 My teenage daughter Clare would have her braces removed.
-She had been looking forward to this day since the first day her braces were put on.
-She had been the conscientious patient so her reward would be a few months reduction in her sentence.
-As I sat in the waiting room, […]
+She had been looking forward to this day since the first day her braces were put on. […]

 Read More